Hiking Tierra del Fuego National Park

 We finished our hike at Lago Roca, snacked on an empanada, and waited for our transport back to town.
 While we waited, the Fuegan red fox came to visit around 3, probably because tourists feed them.
 They certainly didn’t look like they missed a meal!

 Back at the hotel, we sat through an optional trip meeting.
-We probably should have opted out though, I’ve found I always pick up one piece of useful information, while listening to multiple ridiculous questions.
-And we did…$28 peso departure tax required to leave Ushuaia.
+We probably should have opted out though as I’ve found I only pick up one piece of useful information, while listening to multiple ridiculous questions.
+The useful piece of info…There is a $28 peso departure tax required to leave Ushuaia.
 Because our lunch was so good yesterday, we decided to stay at the hotel for dinner.
 I ordered the king crab ravioli again, and Nicole joined me.
 It did not disappoint.
 We had the best waitress, Solange, both days!
 The restaurant was full of fellow soon to be ship mates…most of them above seventy, at least some Canadians, and a few Americans.
 I’m sure we will figure out the dynamics over the next 14 days.

 We noticed a pair of couples that sat at the dinner table next to us, mostly because they wore matching shirts, but later one of the gentleman nonchalantly wandered through the restaurant, returned to the table, and promptly announced he knew what he was ordering.
 We decided we wanted to get to know them better…they looked like our type, not to mention, they brought down the average passenger age!
 We disembark tomorrow afternoon…until then!
 ETB